timgrahame/Capstone/README.md

 	This will install all of the required packages included within the `requirements.txt` file.
 Alternatively, running ./setup.sh should install all dependencies.

+## Online vs Local

+	5. The application is designed to run locally or online.
+To switch configurations, you will need to uncomment and comment the following sections:

+		app.py:				Lines 119 - 129
+		models.py: 			Lines 15 - 29
+		test.kongsisland:	Lines 27 - 42

+		The version currently deployed on Heroku is set as an online version.
+The version on Github is the local version.

 ## Database Description

+	6. The database is made up of three tables and the schema is described below:

+			The Zoos Table - for the listing of individual Zoos Incorporates the following columns:
+				```
+				        name
+						city
+						country
+						address
+						phone
+						website_link
+						seeking_animal
+						seeking_description
+						bookings # a relationship to Bookings.zoo_id
+				```
+			The Gorillas - for the listing of individual gorillas Incorporates the following columns:
+				```
+						name
+						city
+						countr
+						phone
+						image_link
+						website
+						facebook_link
+						seeking_zoo
+						seeking_description
+						bookings # a relationship to Bookings.gorilla_id
+				```
-	5. The database is made up of three tables, Zoos - for the listing of individual Zoos, Gorillas - for the listing of individual gorillas and Bookings, a table with foreginkeys linked to relationship keys in Zoos and Gorillas.
+			Bookings, a table with foreignkeys linked to relationship keys in Zoos and Gorillas.
+				Incorporates the following columns:
+				```
+						zoo_id	# a foreignkey linked to Zoo.bookings
+						gorilla_id # a foreignkey linked to Gorilla.bookings
+						start_time
+				```

 ## Local Database setup

-	6. Start Postgres, in windows this is achieved by typing the following in a bash window:
+	7. Start Postgres, in windows this is achieved by typing the following in a bash window:

 		pg_ctl -d "C:\program files\postgresql\10\data" start  	substitute the number 10 for the version number of postgresql you have installed.